If you suffered injuries in an accident caused by another person’s negligence, you might feel angry, frustrated, or stressed out.

 At the Law Offices of Anidjar & Levine, we help injury victims navigate the insurance and legal process to recover compensation for their medical bills, wage losses, and pain and suffering.

-All types of compensation for injured victims in Miami
+What types of compensation can injury victims in Miami receive?

 - Medical billswage losses